We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-That’s why ED constriction bands like the Eddie by Giddy may be helpful — they keep blood in your penis, allowing you to maintain your erection.
+That’s why ED constriction devices like Eddie by Giddy may be helpful: They keep blood in your penis, allowing you to maintain your erection.

 Arteriogenic ED results from insufficient arterial blood supply.
 Causes include:

-People with arteriogenic ED have difficulty getting an erection, since not enough blood flows into the penis.
-In this case, ED constriction bands, like the Eddie by Giddy, likely won’t be helpful on their own.
+People with arteriogenic ED have difficulty getting an erection since not enough blood flows into the penis.
+In this case, ED constriction devices, like Eddie by Giddy, likely won’t be helpful on their own.

-Instead, you may have to combine the ring with other treatments, like a penis pump or medication, to help you get an erection.
+Instead, you may need to combine the device with other treatments, like medication, to help you get an erection.
 Then, you can use the Eddie by Giddy to help you maintain it.

-It’s possible for a ring to cause pain and swelling or to get stuck.
+It’s possible for a ring to cause pain and swelling or get stuck.

 Since Eddie is made of silicone, it’s likely easier to remove than a metal ring.
-Additionally, Eddie is U-shaped with a band going across the bottom, making it easier to take off (compared with a circular band).
+Additionally, Eddie is horseshoe-shaped with a band going across the bottom.
+This makes it easier to take off than a circular band.

-Still, if you’re using an ED ring and it gets stuck, do not try to cut it off by yourself.
+Still, if you’re using an ED constriction device and it gets stuck, do not try to cut it off yourself.
 Seek medical assistance right away.